PALS 1-3 and PALS Plus are used with children in 1st through 8th grades to identify students at risk of reading difficulties.

-PALS 1-3 is used with children in grades 1, 2, and 3 to identify students at risk of reading difficulties.
-PALS 1-3 is designed to measure young childrenís knowledge of important literacy fundamentals and can be used as a diagnostic tool to provide teachers with explicit information to help guide their teaching.
+These assessments are designed to measure children's knowledge of important literacy fundamentals and can be used as a diagnostic tool to provide teachers with explicit information to help guide their teaching.

-PALS 1-3 is a leveled instrument that is used to (a) screen and identify students in need of additional instruction based on their Entry Level task scores, and (b) diagnose specific skill deficits in students whose Entry Level scores do not meet a benchmark that represents minimum grade-level criteria.
+PALS 1-3 and PALS Plus are leveled instruments that are used to (a) screen and identify students in need of additional instruction based on their Entry Level task scores, and (b) diagnose specific skill deficits in students whose Entry Level scores do not meet a benchmark that represents minimum grade-level criteria.
 Those students then proceed to subsequent diagnostic levels of PALS (Level B tasks, and Level C tasks).